neuml/txtai/docs/cloud.md

 ## txtai.cloud

-[txtai.cloud](https://txtai.cloud) is a planned effort that will offer an easy and secure way to run hosted txtai API instances.
+[txtai.cloud](https://txtai.cloud) is a planned effort that will offer an easy and secure way to run hosted txtai applications.